Los Angeles Kings 2024/25 Stanley Cup Futures - NHL Lines

 LA overcame an 0-3 deficit against the San Jose Sharks two years later to win the series 4-3.
 That was the springboard to a second Stanley Cup title run.

 The Kings have always played second fiddle to the Lakers in Los Angeles.
-But the hockey club has always had die-hard passionate loyalists the pack the arena for every game.
+But the hockey club has always had die-hard, passionate loyalists who pack the arena for every game.

 The end of the 2021-22 season marked the retirement of longtime King stalwart and former captain Dustin Brown.
 Brown was the captain of both of LA’s Stanley Cup championship teams.
 He goes down as one of the greatest Kings of all time.